oduerr/da/pp/lin_regression_numdiff.md

 ## Side Track Automatic Differentiation

-Integration is hard, but differentiation became easy with computers…
+Integration is hard, but differentiation became easy with computers.
+In the following we show how to calculate the gradient of a function using the `numDeriv` package.
+The `numDeriv` package uses numerical differentiation to calculate the gradient.

 ``` r
 library(numDeriv)